duocircle/remoteauth-php-sdk/README.md

 The Client exposes the following methods:

-* `applicationMembersByToken()` - Returns the ApplicationMember records that exist between the User and the Application attached to the given token.
+* `applicationMembersByToken($user)` - Returns the ApplicationMember records that exist between the User and the Application attached to the given token.